PankratzLab/Genvisis-Docs/set-up-required-files-for-a-new-genvisis-project.md

-# Required Files for a New Genvisis Project
+# Set Up Required Files for a New Genvisis Project

 * **00src/**
     * Directory containing GenomeStudio Final Report files for Illumina data or CEL files for Affymetrix data